SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Discord-Commands.md

+---
+title: "Discord-Commands"
+description: ""
+lead: ""
+date: 2021-12-27T00:00:00+08:00
+lastmod: 2021-12-27T00:00:00+08:00
+draft: false
+images: []
+menu:
+  docs:
+    parent: "tbd"
+weight: 999
+toc: false
+---

-Before continuing to read, make sure to first read the [Rules of our Discord Server](https://github.com/Slimefun/Slimefun4/wiki/Discord-Rules).<br>
+Before continuing to read, make sure to first read the [Rules of our Discord Server](https://github.com/Slimefun/Slimefun4/wiki/Discord-Rules).

-Note that the following commands only work on our [Official Discord Server](https://discord.gg/fsD4Bkh).<br>
+Note that the following commands only work on our [Official Discord Server](https://discord.gg/fsD4Bkh).

 If you are looking for the commands you can perform ingame then see [this page](https://github.com/Slimefun/Slimefun4/wiki/Commands).

 ## Commands

-Commands are associated with certain actions, commands usually take in arguments or perform certain tasks on the server.<br>
+Commands are associated with certain actions, commands usually take in arguments or perform certain tasks on the server.

-Commands are prefixed with `!`.<br>
+Commands are prefixed with `!`.

 Here is a full list:

-<> = Required<br>
+<> = Required

 [] = Optional

 | Command | Description | Example |